dark-kitt/HTML5-Banner-Creator/README.md

 HTML5 Banner Creator
 ==============

-A web application based on php, which helps to create fast and easily HTML5 Display Ads / HTML5 Banner.
+A small web application based on php (easy to modify), which helps to create fast and dynamic HTML5 Display Ads / HTML5 Banner.
 Set up your project with multiple banner and fill them with markup or place prepared files.
 Create templates for banner like Wallpapers or Fireplace Ads and view them as one assembly, while designing.
 Have multiple export options for different advertisers.
 The HTML5 markup is mainly created by the tool itself.
-When creating HTML5 markup in the **`index.php`** file for each banner, just place the contents you need within the **`<body></body>`** tag.
+When creating HTML5 markup in the **`index.php`** file for each banner, just place the contents you need within the **`<body></body>`** tag and style them as usual.
 Some examples, to show the usage, are available in the tool.

 ---